digitalbazaar/forge/README.md

 // signs a certificate using the given private key cert.sign(privateKey);

+// signs a certificate using SHA-256 instead of SHA-1
+cert.sign(privateKey, forge.md.sha256.create());

 // verifies an issued certificate using the certificates public key var verified = issuer.verify(issued);